redhousestudio/redhousestudio.github.io/terms.md

 ###  Policies, Terms & Conditions

 <p>&nbsp;</p>
 When booking a session at RedHouse you are entering into a contract by which you (‘Client’) are agreeing unconditionally on behalf of the artist/band to abide by the studio’s terms and conditions as detailed below.
 The applicability of any general terms and conditions applied by Client is expressly excluded.

-I’ll try to keep it as simple as possible.
+You can download a pdf of the Policies, Terms & Conditions [here](/assets/RedHouse Terms and Conditions.pdf)

 <p>&nbsp;</p>
 #### <strong>Booking</strong>
 Sessions are booked at the rates as agreed by both parties.
-Working hours may vary but should not exceed 10 hours per day, with a minimum of 4 hours per day.
-Sessions that run longer than this will be charged at a € 80 per hour rate assuming the studio is available.
+Working hours may vary but should not exceed 10 hours per day.
+Sessions that run longer than this will be charged an extra hourly rate assuming the studio is available.

 Bookings are made by the following methods only: phone: 06-26240067, email:gijs@redhouse.nl and are not valid until confirmed per email.